Gluten-Free In Las Vegas, Nevada – 11 Healthy Choices

 Slice Of Las Vegas

-At under USD 20, it’s reasonably priced but can get expensive depending on the number of toppings you add.
+At under USD 20, it’s reasonably priced but can get expensive depending on the number of toppings added.
 By adding Prosciutto, Pepperoni, Ham, and mushrooms, the basic USD 17.95 cheese pizza would cost US 25.95.

 A Slice of Las Vegas has gluten-free pastas, buns, and beer.
 They can also make their burgers without wheat.